Jim Burt (American football): Professional career

 Burt was known to wear an extremely tight jersey causing him to stick out in a crowd.
 To protect against opposing players grabbing onto his jersey he opted to wear one that was several sizes smaller.
 He would need assistance pulling it on and off for each game, sometimes even using scissors to cut off the jersey after the game.

 Burt battled back problems with the New York Giants which ultimately caused Parcells to announce his retirement in 1988.
 Burt, however, was not ready to retire and instead joined the San Francisco 49ers for the 1989 season.
 He won his second NFL title when they defeated the Denver Broncos 55–10 in Super Bowl XXIV.

 During the 2006 season, Burt travelled to Dallas to give moral support to his former tormentor Parcells who was then head coach of the Dallas Cowboys.
 He also delivered a pre-game speech and stood on the sidelines exulting Dallas' defensive players.

-Personal
+Personal life

-Burt's son Jim Burt, Jr. followed in his father's footsteps and went to the University of Miami, but played baseball rather than football for the Hurricanes.
+Burt's son Jim Burt Jr. followed in his father's footsteps and went to the University of Miami, but played baseball rather than football for the Hurricanes.
 Jim Jr. also played for a Connecticut-based collegiate baseball team, the Torrington Twisters.